 - Outstanding students: UC Davis admits outstanding students and prepares them for future leadership.
-The average GPA of fall 2012 admitted freshmen was 4.05 and 3.48 for transfer students.
 The majority of UC Davis graduates pursuing a post-secondary degree attend their first- or second-choice institution.

-- Comprehensive majors: UC Davis offers more than 100 academic majors and 90 graduate programs in four globally respected colleges: Agricultural and Environmental Sciences; Biological Sciences; Engineering; and Letters and Science.
+- Comprehensive majors: UC Davis offers 102 academic majors and 90 graduate programs in four globally respected colleges: Agricultural and Environmental Sciences; Biological Sciences; Engineering; and Letters and Science.

 - Most professional schools: UC Davis is the only UC campus with professional schools in all of the following disciplines: business management, education, law, medicine, nursing and veterinary medicine.

 - Interdisciplinary study: UC Davis excels in interdisciplinary study, with a tradition dating to its founding of programs collaborating to address real-world challenges.
 Graduate groups, institutes and centers, and other programs bring students and faculty of different academic disciplines together.

 - Leader in sustainability: UC Davis is a global leader in sustainability-related research and instruction, applied technology, and transformative projects and programs that advance knowledge and serve as models for the world.
 Among the initiatives is UC Davis West Village, designed to be the nation's largest zero net energy community that serves as an experimental laboratory for energy-efficient living.

 - 14th in research funding among U.S. ranked public universities and 22nd among public and private universities: UC Davis received $708 million in research awards in 2011-12, according to a survey by the National Science Foundation.